 - Ravello’s footpath alleyways and tiny walk ways surprise you with majestic churches & chapels.
 There is the Cathedral, Villa Rufolo, San Giovanni del Tauro, and Santa Maria.
 The city’s large piazza spills with cafés, art galleries, and branches off with a labyrinth of small streets filled with local ceramic makers and artisans.
 You will see old-world artisans paint seascapes, mermaids, suns & moons, and romantic angels in soft pastel shades.

-Add-On The Amalfi Food Lover’s Walk & Ravello Landmark Tour
+Add-On Our Guide For The Amalfi Food Lover’s Walk and Ravello Landmark Tour

-You may also reserve our private English guided tour with Anna and Alessio, professional guides and local residents, who will take you on an Amalfi Food Walk & Ravello Landmark Tour, learning about the local food, history and culture.
-If you want to see the towns of Amalfi & Ravello like a local, while tasting great foods, add on this this tasty food tour.
+- You may also reserve our private English-speaking guided tour and local resident, who will take you on an Amalfi Food Walk & Ravello Landmark Tour, learning about the local food, history and culture.
+If you want to see the towns of Amalfi & Ravello like a local, while tasting great foods, add on this tasty food tour.
 Stroll to the fish market, cheese artisan and bread baker.
 Also included is a stop at one of Amalfi’s most historic pastry, chocolate and gelato makers.
 Tastings are included.
 After Amalfi, your guide continues her tour in Ravello, with a visit to Villa Rufolo or Villa Cimbrone and the Terrazza dell’Infinito. (*Entrance fees not included.)
-Stroll through Medieval Gardens, piazzas and pathways and by ancient landmarks while learning about the invaders, kings and queens, writers and movie stars who lived here.
+Stroll through Medieval Gardens, piazzas, pathways and by ancient landmarks while learning about the invaders, kings and queens, writers and movie stars who lived here.
 End in the piazza with a toast of Prosecco.
-A 3-hour tour with our guide Anna or Alessio, tastings are included.
+A 3-hour tour with English speaking, tastings are included.
 (Guide’s fee is extra, please reserve in advance.)

 - After the full day excursion, return to Positano.